cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

     <HighlightBox type="note">

-    Where:
+    Take note of the key features:

     * `address` indicates the player.
-It will be the same address as the one that comes in `PlayerInfo.index`.
+This will be the same address as the one that comes in `PlayerInfo.index`.
     * `wonCount` determines the ranking on the leaderboard - the higher the count, the closer to the `0` index in the array.
 This should exactly match the value found in the corresponding player stats.
-This duplication of data is a lesser evil because if `wonCount` was missing you would have to access the player stats to sort the leaderboard.
+This duplication of data is a lesser evil, because if `wonCount` was missing you would have to access the player stats to sort the leaderboard.
     * `addedAt` is a timestamp that indicates when the player's `wonCount` was last updated and determines the ranking when there is a tie in `wonCount` - the more recent, the closer to the `0` index in the array.

     </HighlightBox>

-3. You make the `Leaderboard` message use it as an array.
+3. You make the `Leaderboard` message use `message Winner` as an array.
 Add that each element in the map is not nullable.
 This will compile each `WinningPlayer` to a Go object instead of a pointer:

     ```diff-protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-objects/proto/leaderboard/leaderboard.proto#L5-L8]
     +  import "gogoproto/gogo.proto";